 I never thought I'd buy this book!

-I’ve seen these books in stores and tell myself “wow… we must be really sad to come up with books about happiness…and who would buy them?”
-And after months, there I was in a bookstore, purchasing my copy.
+I’ve seen these books in stores and told myself “wow… we must be really sad to come up with books about happiness…and who would buy them?”
+And after months, there I was in the same bookstore, purchasing my copy.

 Genre: Non-Fiction/Self-Help | Publication Date: SEPT 2017 | Date Finished: 06 MAR 2019

-1. More money does not mean you are happier.
+1. They believe that more money does not mean you are happier.

 2. Less social media, more time on real connection and relationships.